Available polarizers made by different materials such as glass, crystals or plastics.

 The electric field vectors symbolize the random directions of polarization of the individual waves that comprise the light.

-Linearly polarized light can be produced from unpolarized light with the aid of certain material called polarizer.
+Linearly polarized light can be produced from unpolarized light with the aid of certain material called a polarizer.

 Commonly used polarizing sheet or film consists of certain long molecules embedded in plastic.